What is Sportch?

-- schedule match-ups before playing
+- schedule match-ups in advance

 How are my match-ups determined?

-Where possible Sportch do not to dictate the rules or format for any sport.
+Where possible Sportch do not dictate the rules or format for any sport.
 This flexibility gives players the freedom to agree with one another the date, time and format of their match-ups.

 Players are free to arrange match-ups on their own terms and trust in the fairness of well-meaning competitors (which we monitor through ‘Sportchmanship Stars’).

 We have provided some helpful guidance below to support players and which should be taken as the status quo in the absence of any alternate agreement between the players:

 - Venue fees – if these apply then split equally between the players competing

 - Punctuality – aim to arrive 15 minutes before the agreed start time

 - Walkovers/No shows – players are expected to communicate clearly through the in-app chat and walkovers can be reported for late cancellations within 24 hours of an arranged match-up